CarloKuip/LapAroundBicep/Readme.md

 # A lap around Bicep

-With the recent introduction of verion 0.4, Bicep <https://github.com/Azure/bicep/releases> the language that helps you write ARM templates in an intuitive and rapid manner has reached a level of completeness that enable you to be really productive with it.
+With the release (<https://github.com/Azure/bicep/releases>) of verion 0.4 in June 2021 Bicep, the language that helps you write ARM templates in an intuitive and rapid manner, has reached a level of completeness that enables you to be really productive with it.
+All later versions are improving and building new capabilities so developers can become more productive writing infrastructure as code for Azure.

+This "lap around Bicep" is intended to get you familiarized with the basics.

+## This session

-This session you are going to build a little bit of application infrastructure that will lead you through working with the basics of Bicep language and get you familiarized with the tooling in VSCode.
+This session you are going to build a little bit of application infrastructure that will lead you through working with the basic concepts of the Bicep language and get you familiarized with the tooling support in VSCode.
+Most of this makes sense if you have a bit of experience or familiarity with ARM templates.

 ## Reference materials